 Sigma Theta Tau

 Since becoming a charter member of AHNA, I have been convinced that holistic nursing IS nursing as Miss Nightingale envisioned it.
-Using all the resources at our disposal to help others achieve the best possible state regardless of where they currently are on the health continuum has been my goal for many years.
+Using all the resources at our disposal to help others achieve the best possible state, regardless of where they currently are on the health continuum, has been my goal for many years.
 When I was able to open my own practice, A Woman’s Place, I was able to expand my use of holism and became known for that in my area of Northeast Texas.

 As an educator, I have promoted the recognition and use of holism since the late 1970’s.
-I created courses at several universities to promote the recognition and use of holistic nursing and they were enthusiastically endorsed by university students & community members alike.
+I created courses at several universities to promote the recognition and use of holistic nursing and they were enthusiastically endorsed by university students and community members alike.

 My goal in running for the Nominations Committee is to serve the members of AHNA.